celediel/gt/README.md

 #### flags

 *--all*, *-a*
-operate on all files in trash
+clean all files in trash

 *--original-path* dir, *-O* dir remove files trashed from this directory